 You focus on teaching we’ll take care of the rest.

 At HOL, we enable you to launch your online course more quickly than ever before.
-We’ll handle all of the miscellaneous stuff — content creation, platform management, materials sourcing, shipping logistics, and even student support — so you can focus on what you do best: teaching.
+We’ll handle all of the miscellaneous stuff — content creation, lab management platform, materials sourcing, shipping logistics, and even student support — so you can focus on what you do best: teaching.
 We’re tearing down the red tape that separates online instructors from their students, allowing educators across the country to maximize their reach.

 More Students Can Learn